Wetlands

 Freshwater Marshes

-Inland wetlands characterized by standing or slow-moving freshwater and dominated by herbaceous plants, such as grasses, sedges, or floating/submerged aquatic plants.
+Inland wetlands characterized by standing or slow-moving freshwater and dominated by emergent plants.
+Examples include prairie potholes, rice fields and moist-soil units.

 Riparian Systems